paesanilab/mbx-site/README.md

 ## Committing and Pushing

 On commit, linting checks are automatically run to ensure code quality.
-Fix any errors manually or using the above commands.
+Fix any errors manually or using the above commands, then stage those changes to proceed.

 On push, a secret scan is triggered to ensure no sensitive data is accidentally pushed.